KVAL-TV: News operation

-In spring 2012, KVAL took complete control over the news departments at semi-satellites KCBY and KPIC.
-Previously, the content in those newsrooms was controlled by a news director who oversaw two to three reporters.
-Today, the KVAL news director oversees KCBY and KPIC's content.
-During the third block during the 5 and 6 p.m. news and second block during the 11 p.m. news, KCBY and KPIC air pre-recorded four-minute local news blocks that include a local weather forecast.
+In spring 2012, the news departments at KCBY and KPIC were merged into KVAL's news department.
+Previously, the semi-satellites' newsrooms were controlled by their own news directors who each supervised two to three reporters.
+Today, the KVAL news director oversees content at all three stations.
+During the third block during the 5 and 6 p.m. news and second block during the 11 p.m. news, KCBY and KPIC air pre-recorded four-minute local inserts that include a local weather forecast.
 In the mornings, KPIC and KCBY have five minutes of local news at 6:55 a.m., and produce their own local cut-ins during CBS Mornings.
 Roseburg and Coos Bay content is also interwoven into KVAL and KLSR's news.
-If there is a large breaking-news event or a special project happening in Roseburg and/or Coos Bay, Eugene viewers will see the KPIC and/or KCBY reporters, respectively.
-On a normal day, they do not because the signals are not switched for viewers in Eugene, or on DirecTV and Dish Network.
-Usually while the semi-satellites are running the local segment, a long block of weather is aired in Eugene and on satellite.
+If there is a major breaking news or severe weather event in Roseburg or Coos Bay, Eugene viewers will see the KPIC or KCBY on-air staff, respectively.
+On a normal day, they do not because the signals are not switched for viewers in Eugene, or on the Eugene DirecTV and Dish Network feeds.
+Usually while the semi-satellites are running the local segments, a long block of weather is aired in Eugene and on satellite.

-On February 26, 2020, KVAL debuted a new set, and became the second station in Eugene to broadcast news in HD.
+On February 26, 2020, KVAL debuted a new set and became the second station in Eugene to broadcast news in HD.

-Digital channels
+Technical information

+Subchannels

 The stations' digital signals are multiplexed:

+On September 23, 2024, the Portland Trail Blazers announced an agreement with Sinclair to launch Rip City Television Network, which will syndicate games over-the-air.
+Games in Eugene will air on KVAL's second subchannel, which will also allow games to be aired on KCBY's second subchannel in Coos Bay and KPIC's second subchannel in Roseburg.

 Analog-to-digital conversion

-KVAL-TV shut down its analog signal, over VHF channel 13, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KVAL-TV ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 25 to VHF channel 13.

-The stations' analog signals went off-air at 12:37 a.m.
-PDT on June 12.
+As part of the SAFER Act, KPIC kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.